Marques Tuiasosopo

-Marques Tavita Tuiasosopo (born March 22, 1979) is an American football coach and former player.
-He played professionally as a quarterback in the National Football League (NFL) for eight seasons with the Oakland Raiders and New York Jets.
-Tuiasosopo was selected by the Raiders in the second round (59th overall) of the 2001 NFL Draft.
-He played college football at the University of Washington in Seattle, and was the player of the game in the 2001 Rose Bowl.
+Marques Tavita Tuiasosopo (born March 22, 1979) is an American college football coach and former player.
+He played as a quarterback for eight seasons in the National Football League (NFL) with the Oakland Raiders and the New York Jets.
+Tuiasosopo played college football for the Washington Huskies and was selected by the Raiders in the second round of the 2001 NFL draft.

-In 2013, he joined his alma mater as quarterbacks coach and was the interim head coach for the Fight Hunger Bowl.
-He was the tight ends coach for the University of California, Berkeley, and is currently the offensive coordinator and quarterbacks coach at Rice.
+In 2013, he returned to his alma mater as the quarterbacks coach and later served as interim head coach for the Fight Hunger Bowl.
+He also held the position of tight ends coach for the California Golden Bears.

-Early years
+Early life

 Born in Long Beach, California, Tuiasosopo was raised in Woodinville, a suburb northeast of Seattle.
 An excellent athlete, he was also a standout shortstop in baseball at Woodinville High School.
 After his senior year, Tuiasosopo was selected in the 28th round of the 1997 MLB Draft by the Minnesota Twins, but chose to play college football instead.
 Although he played on both offense & defense in high school (option quarterback & safety), he was primarily recruited by Division I football programs to play defense.

 Tuiasosopo accepted a football scholarship to the nearby University of Washington in Seattle, primarily because head coach Jim Lambright was one of the few that granted him the opportunity to compete at quarterback, rather than just at safety.